+- e.
 A checklist, provided by the Board, must be completed by the instructor/preceptor, establishing the Applicant's satisfactory completion of the required components.
-A student permit may be issued for a period of twelve consecutive months, within which the Applicant shall complete his or her supervised clinical experience.

-- 3.5 Graduates of Nontraditional Nursing Education programs that meet the requirements of subsection 3.2, above, are eligible to take the practical nursing NCLEX examination provided that the following conditions are met: - A. The Applicant is able to demonstrate satisfactory completion of 400 hours of supervised clinical experience in the role of a practical nurse. - B. The required elements for satisfactory completion of the supervised clinical experience are as follows:

-- 1. Acceptable clinical sites Acceptable clinical sites include acute care or subacute care settings or skilled nursing facilities, or other sites as approved by the Board. - 2.
+A student permit may be issued for a period of twelve consecutive months, within which the Applicant shall complete his or her supervised clinical experience. - 3.5 Graduates of Nontraditional Nursing Education programs that meet the requirements of subsection 3.2, above, are eligible to take the practical nursing NCLEX examination provided that the following conditions are met: - A. The Applicant is able to demonstrate satisfactory completion of 400 hours of supervised clinical experience in the role of a practical nurse. - B. The required elements for satisfactory completion of the supervised clinical experience are as follows: - 1.
+Acceptable clinical sites Acceptable clinical sites include acute care or subacute care settings or skilled nursing facilities, or other sites as approved by the Board. - 2.
 Clinical Supervision may be provided either in a traditional format with one instructor directly overseeing a group of students or as a preceptorship experience where a direct on-going 1:1 relationship is established. - 3.
 Qualifications of instructor/preceptor The instructor/preceptor must be a Colorado licensed nurse educated at or above the level of the Applicant with at least two years of experience in a practice setting and no history of public disciplinary actions of probation, suspension or revocation.
-The Applicant must provide documentation that the instructor/preceptor meets these requirements when he/she applies for licensure and must also provide a written agreement between the Applicant, the preceptor, the faculty, and the facility where the clinical supervision will occur. - 4.
+The Applicant must provide documentation that the instructor/preceptor meets these requirements when he/she applies for licensure and must also provide a written agreement between the Applicant, the preceptor, the faculty, and the facility where the Clinical Supervision will occur. - 4.
 Required components of the supervised clinical experience include practice in caring for stable patients with predictable outcomes across the variety of learning options appropriate for contemporary nursing.
-A checklist, provided by the Board, must be completed by the instructor/preceptor, establishing the Applicant's satisfactory completion of the required components. - 3.6 Graduates of foreign nursing education programs are eligible to take the NCLEX examination only after a Board review of nursing education credentials as evaluated by a Board-recognized educational credentialing agency.
-If deficiencies are identified, the foreign graduate may be required to cure them by successfully completing additional coursework from an Approved Nursing Education Program. - 3.7 Applicants, other than Applicants of foreign nursing education programs, shall provide official school transcripts that are delivered to the Board in a secure manner.
-Applicants of foreign nursing education programs shall provide official school transcripts to a Board-recognized educational credentialing agency, which shall, in turn, provide the transcripts and a report directly to the Board. - 3.8 Notwithstanding the requirements of sections 3.3 and 3.4 of these Chapter I Rules, graduates of a Nontraditional Nursing Education Program that were enrolled in the program on or before January 1, 2006 are deemed to be graduates of an Approved Nursing Education Program and are eligible to take the NCLEX pursuant to section 3.1, above. - A. Within thirty days of the effective date of this Rule, each Nontraditional Nursing Education Program shall submit to the Board a list of students enrolled in such program on or before January 1, 2006.
-Graduates of a Nontraditional Nursing Education Program appearing on the enrollment list provided by the program are presumed to meet the enrollment requirements of these Chapter I Rules. - B. Graduates of a Nontraditional Nursing Education Program not appearing on the enrollment list provided by the program must establish, to the Board's satisfaction, that they were enrolled in the program on or before January 1, 2006.
-If the graduate is unable to establish such enrollment, the graduate must comply with sections 3.3 or 3.4, above.
+A checklist, provided by the Board, must be completed by the instructor/preceptor, establishing the Applicant's satisfactory completion of the required components. - 3.6 Graduates of foreign nursing education programs who are not instructed in English are eligible to take the NCLEX examination only after a Board review of nursing education credentials as evaluated by a Board-recognized educational credentialing agency.
+If deficiencies are identified, the foreign Graduate may be required to cure them by successfully completing additional coursework from an Approved Nursing Education Program.
+An Applicant educated in a non-English speaking country or non-English speaking institution, or an Applicant who is not educated in English, must submit proof of demonstrating English proficiency as outlined by Board policy. - 3.7 Applicants, other than Applicants of foreign nursing education programs, shall provide official school transcripts that are delivered to the Board in a secure manner.
+Applicants of foreign nursing education programs shall provide official school transcripts to a Board-recognized educational credentialing agency, which shall, in turn, provide the transcripts and a report directly to the Board. - 3.8 Notwithstanding the requirements of sections 3.3 and 3.4 of these Chapter I Rules, Graduates of a Nontraditional Nursing Education Program that were enrolled in the program on or before January 1, 2006 are deemed to be Graduates of an Approved Nursing Education Program and are eligible to take the NCLEX pursuant to section 3.1, above.